Scientific Name

 How to Grow and Care

 The most important factor to consider when growing Wisteria is location.
 Wisteria is a twining vine that requires sturdy support and regular pruning to keep it under control.
-Open areas surrounded by lawns that can be easily mowed are ideal for growing Wisteria.
+Open areas surrounded by lazily mowed lawns are ideal for growing Wisteria.

 Wisteria doesn't fair well in the cold, so make sure it receives plenty of sunlight.
 This vine requires deep, fertile soil that is somewhat moist but will tolerate many soil conditions.

 Once planted, pruning is about the only important requirement for Wisteria vine care.
-Since this vine is an aggressive grower, there's no need for fertilizing, and being drought tolerant, Wisteria requires little watering.
+Since this vine is an aggressive grower, there's no need to fertilize, and, being drought-tolerant, Wisteria requires little watering.

 While Wisteria is great for covering an arbor or pergola, training Wisteria vines makes it easier to control.
-However, keep in mind when training Wisteria vines, the variety may exhibit different twining characteristics.
-For example, Chinese Wisteria (Wisteria sinensis) twines counterclockwise, while the Japanese variety (Wisteria floribunda) is the opposite, twining clockwise.
+However, keep in mind that when training Wisteria vines, the variety may exhibit different twining characteristics.
+For example, Chinese Wisteria (Wisteria sinensis) twines counterclockwise, while the Japanese variety (Wisteria floribunda) twines clockwise.

 See more at How to Grow and Care for Wisteria.